Russia claims to have taken control of another village in Ukraine

-Russia on Wednesday claimed that its forces had taken control of another village in Ukraine.
+The Russian Defense Ministry claimed on Tuesday that its forces had taken control of another village in Ukraine.

-In a statement, the Russian Defense Ministry said that the settlement of Lypove in the Donetsk region was captured in an operation carried out by the Zapatista (West) group of forces.
+The settlement of Myrolyubivka in the Donetsk region was captured in an operation carried out by the Tsentr (Center) group of forces, the ministry said in a statement.

 The ministry further claimed that all other army units improved their positions and advanced along the entire frontline.

-It also said the Russian air defense systems shot down five Neptun long-range missiles, six US-made JDAM-guided aerial bombs, two HIMARS rockets and 524 drones overnight.
+It also said the Russian air defense systems shot down eight US-made JDAM-guided aerial bombs, a HIMARS rocket and 74 drones overnight.

 Ukraine has yet to comment on Russia's claims, and independent verification is challenging due to the ongoing armed conflict.